Open-Source-Armada/OSA-Voonith-Mk1/README.md

 Armour is a mix of Dal, Char and Ymr.

-The gens have enough power to charge a shot every 7 seconds, making it a joust only ship, circle fighting is not recomended.
+The gens have enough power to charge a shot every 7 seconds, making it a joust only ship, circle fighting is not recommended.

 2 prop tanks grant this ship fantastic range, making it great as a armed scout or point ship.